LSSTDESC/Twinkles/doc/Cookbook/DM_Level2_Recipe.md

 ```
 Now you are setup to process the data

-### Process the data using the DM stack.
+### Process the data using the DM stack

-Start here if you just want to excercise the DM stack.
+Start here if you just want to exercise the DM stack.
 If you didn't follow the steps above, first get the data and astrometry.net index files from
 [here](https://lsst-web.ncsa.illinois.edu/~krughoff/data/gri_data.tar.gz).
 Then untar the tarball in a working directory.

 After you have the data, you can start following the steps below to get forced photometry in three bands.